BigIdeasForum/bigideasforum.github.io/_posts/2018/2018-04-19-future-of-communication.md

 1. the issue of sifting through an overload of information
 1. the ability of an individual to reach huge numbers of contacts with self-created or passed-on information.
 The latter has facilitating the phenomenon of “fake news.”

-As we are all affected by this development, we aspect a very lively discussion.
+As we are all affected by this development, we expect a very lively discussion.

 Presenter: Gary